-Scenario: after booting up from a Paragon recovery media, you can’t access hard drives or use peripherals connected through USB 3.0 ports
+After booting up from a Paragon recovery media, you can’t access hard drives or use peripherals

-This happens due to lack of drivers for the USB controller.
-Newer USB 3.0 controllers require their own drivers not included with older Windows PE images.
+This happens due to lack of drivers.
+For example, RAID controllers and newer USB 3.0 controllers require their own drivers not included with older Windows PE images.
 Desktop Windows downloads and installs them automatically, but recovery media can’t do that.
 There are two ways around this.

-Option #1: use a newer WinPE base.
-This means using Recovery Media Builder on a newer version of Windows (ideally as new as possible), or using Boot Media Builder with a newer version of WADK, inasmuch it’s compatible.
+Use a newer WinPE base.
+This means using Recovery Media Builder on a newer version of Windows (ideally as new as possible), or using Boot Media Builder with a newer version of WADK, as long as it’s compatible.

 It’s usually advisable to get drivers from the manufacturer’s website.
 OEMs typically provide drivers for download in a section called Support or Downloads.
 Driver packages often comes as .exe files that unpack themselves into a folder including files with extensions .sys, .inf and others.
 Unpack them somewhere.

 Alternatively, you can retrieve the drivers from within your Windows.
 Launch Windows Device Manager (right click My Computer > Manage > Device Manager) and locate the device.
 Double click the device and open Driver > Driver Details.
 There, you should see several .sys files with the path

 C:\Windows\System32\drivers\.
 For each of them that lists a provider other than Microsoft Corporation, write down its name.
 Then open